denmei/gimprove-client/README.md

 **Exceptions** in the normal program flow will cause the client to restart.

+### Testing the client
-To **test** the client, execute the following command from the root-directory: `python3 -m unittest`.
+To test the client, execute the following command from the root-directory: `python3 -m unittest`.
 The server must be running locally on 127.0.0.1:8000.

 ## Built with